Valero Texas Open

 Looking at this list of winners it would appear therefore that as a norm the ‘identikit’ winner is a solid ball striker who ‘gets it out there’ of the tee.

-One other factor, which cannot be ignored here over recent years is the presence of players with Texas connections on the leaderboard and in the six editions prior to last year either two or three Lone Star natives/residents have made the frame.
+One other factor, which cannot be ignored here over recent years is the presence of players with Texas connections on the leaderboard with many Lone Star natives/residents or players who have attended college there making the frame.

 In addition as noted above the 2014 edition was won by a Texas based Aussie, Steven Bowditch.